-(30) This politician sued the New York Times for claiming that an ad by her PAC [["PACK"]] led to the shooting of Gabby Giffords.
+(35) This politician sued the New York Times for claiming that an ad by her PAC [["PACK"]] that used symbolic crosshairs led to the shooting of Gabrielle Giffords.
 This politician was accused of lying about the firing of Walt Monegan during the "Troopergate" scandal in her memoir Going Rogue.
 This former Wasilla mayor's response that "you can actually see Russia...from an island" was exaggerated in her portrayal by Tina Fey.
 For the point, name this former governor of Alaska who ran for vice-president in 2008.